 - In particular, they play a vital role in enabling the Ocean to withstand the effects of climate change.

 - By creating a sanctuary for marine life that protects it from activities – such as fishing and mining- it has a better chance to adapt to the increasingly warmer and more acidic waters.

 - Not only is size important, but establishing a network of strongly protected areas has also been proven to have greater benefits than isolated pockets of protection.

-- Governments have committed at the United Nations to protecting at least 10% of Ocean areas by 2020.
-This should be the first step along the way of putting in place a system covering all areas of the globe and amounting to 30% of the ocean.
+- Governments have committed at the United Nations to protecting at least 10% of ocean areas by 2020.
+This should be the first step along the way of putting in place a system covering all areas of the globe and amounting to at least 30% of the ocean.

 - Governments are starting to discuss at the Convention of Biological Diversity (CBD) the priorities for biodiversity conservation beyond 2020 as the current targets are not enough to ensure a healthy Planet in the long-term.